 - Income and expense tracking;

 - Multi-user account management.

-Subscription with the possibility to pay monthly or annually: there’s only one plan available.
+They offer subscriptions with the possibility to pay monthly or annually.
+There’s currently a time-limited offer for new users on their 2 accounting plans namely, the Trulysmall. accounting plan ($1/first year) and the Kashoo plan ($2/first year).You can avail of a free trial for 14 days.
 Additional fees can be charged for online payment processing, adding more businesses to the account, and payroll management.

 FreeAgent is an online accounting software solution designed to help small business owners, freelancers, and financial specialists, such as bookkeepers and accountants working with small businesses.
-It automates accounting, helps business owners understand and control their cash flow, and allows for efficiently managing everyday financial routines.
+It automates accounting, helps business owners understand and control their cash flow, and allows for efficient management of everyday financial routines.

 FreeAgent can be a great fit for small businesses, freelancers, accountants, and bookkeepers.

 Most prominent features of FreeAgent:

 - Sales tax reporting;

 FreeAgent is a subscription-based accounting software.
 They offer a single pricing plan with a 50% discount for the first six months of use for new subscribers ($10 for the first 6 months, then $20 per month).
 A 30-day free trial is also available.